-The BenQ EW3880R is just as great for work as it is for media consumption, touting a subtle curvature that increases immersion, that ultra HD resolution in 21:9, and eye-comfort features that boosts productivity.
+The BenQ EW3880R is just as great for work as it is for media consumption.
+It boasts a subtle curvature that increases immersion, that ultra HD resolution in 21:9, and eye-comfort features that boosts productivity.

 Its ability to display four, full-sized A4 documents, huge spreadsheets, and large graphical working areas makes it a productivity dream.
 Plus, during testing, its Ultra HD 3,840 x 1,600 resolution kept everything crisp and in sharp relief while its evenly lit panel married with the matte screen kept us from feeling fatigued even after prolonged periods of work.

 As for media consumption, the built-in 2.1 sound system is seriously impressive – not to mention, space-saving since you won’t be needing a pair of external speakers.
 It’s expensive and not quite gaming-friendly.
+You might experience motion blur, image tearing and skipped frames when playing fast-paced games.
 However, if you have the money to spend on a premium display for work and entertainment, it’s definitely a winner.